Allmannsweiler: History

 In 1803, Schussenried Abbey was secularized and its holdings mediatized to the County of Sternberg-Manderscheid.
 It was re-mediatized in 1806 to the Kingdom of Württemberg.
 As one of Schussenried Abbey's possessions, Allmannsweiler thus came under the sovereignty of Württemberg and was assigned to Oberamt Saulgau.
 In 1938, the Oberamt was reorganized into Landkreis Saulgau, which was dissolved by the 1973 Baden-Württemberg district reform.
 Allmannsweiler was subsequently assigned to a new district, that of Biberach an der Riss.

 Geography

 The municipality (Gemeinde) of Allmannsweiler covers 410 ha of the district of Biberach an der Riss, making it the second smallest municipality in that district.
 It is located at the southern edge of the district's area, along the border with the district of Sigmaringen.
 Allmannsweiler is physically located in the basin of the Federsee.
 Elevation above sea level in the municipal area ranges from a high of 646 m Normalnull (NN) to a low of 589 m NN.

 Culture

 The architecture of Allmannsweiler is primarily made up of Baroque farmhouses and half-timber buildings.
 A notable edifice is the Gothic, 14th century Church of the Holy Cross, the local Roman Catholic parish church.

 Politics

-Allmannsweiler has one borough (Orsteil): Allmannsweiler.
+Allmannsweiler has one borough (Ortsteil): Allmannsweiler.